SubModel/docs/serverless/workers/deploy/package-and-deploy-an-image.md

 Once you have a Handler Function, the next step is to package it into a Docker image that can be deployed as a scalable Serverless Worker.
 This is accomplished by defining a Dockerfile to import everything required to run your handler.
 Example Dockerfiles can be found in the [submodel](https://github.com/orgs/submodel/repositories) repository on GitHub.

 > **Note**
-> For deploying large language models (LLMs), you can use the [Configurable Endpoints](/serverless/workers/vllm/configurable-endpoints) feature instead of working directly with Docker.
+> For deploying large language models (LLMs), you can use the [Configurable Endpoints](/serverless/workers/vllm/configurable-endpoints.md) feature instead of working directly with Docker.
 > Configurable Endpoints simplify the deployment process by allowing you to select a pre-configured template and customize it according to your needs.

 *Unfamiliar with Docker?
-Check out Docker's [overview page](https://docs.docker.com/get-started/overview/) or see our guide on [Containers](/category/containers).*
+Check out Docker's [overview page](https://docs.docker.com/get-started/overview/).*

 ## Dockerfile